 Depending on what else we have in the house, I add various other toppings.
 Fresh ataulfo mango chunks add a lovely creamy sweetness that compliments the strawberries.

-Cherry tomatoes, goat or feta cheese crumbles, bell pepper strips, sliced cucumber, broccoli florets, or asparagus are all good choices as well.
+Cherry tomatoes, feta cheese crumbles, bell pepper strips, sliced cucumber, broccoli florets, or steamed asparagus are all good choices as well.

 Broccoli and asparagus, if you have the thinner asparagus stalks, don’t actually need to be cooked before being added to a salad.

-If you don’t like pecans, any other nut will go well in this salad.
-I’m partial to sliced almonds, but crunchy walnuts or pistachios are always a nice addition.
+If you don’t like almonds, any other nut will go well in this salad.
+I’m partial to pecans, but crunchy walnuts or pistachios are always a nice addition.

 If you want to go even further with strawberry flavor, try my strawberry poppy seed dressing on this salad instead!